SNN

 Extreme climate events are becoming more common in much of the globe.
 Record-breaking rainfall events have increased worldwide in recent decades.
 Hurricane Maria was the most intense precipitation event for Puerto Rico since 1956 and has been linked to climate change.
 The most severe drought event in the Caribbean since 1950 also occurred recently, from 2013-2016.

-Besides affecting forests, extensive historical habitat loss on Caribbean Islands, combined with many being endemic to only one or a few islands, have led scientists to rank Caribbean Islands among those regions where is most urgent, as human population densities and associated pressures on forests there remain relatively high.
+Besides climate change affecting forests, extensive historical habitat loss on Caribbean Islands, combined with many species being endemic to only one or a few islands, have led scientists to rank Caribbean Islands among those regions where biodiversity conservation is most urgent, as human population densities and associated pressures on forests there remain relatively high.

 In Puerto Rico, deforestation reached a maximum around the early 1900s.
 This happened around the late 1800s in the USVI.
 Since the 1950s, forest extent has increased on many Caribbean Islands.
 Meanwhile, many fast-growing, non-native tree species have been introduced to Caribbean Islands.
 They are now common across Puerto Rico and the USVI, as many can quickly colonize deforested and sometimes degraded lands that were formerly cultivated or grazed.
 The non-native tree species come from Eurasia or Africa, though some originate in South or Central America or larger Caribbean Islands.